 Step 4: Click Create a New Virtual Machine from Workstation Pro’s homepage options.

 Step 5: In the New Virtual Machine Wizard window, to configure the virtual computer with more advanced settings, select Custom (Advanced) and click Next.

 Step 6: In the VMware VM compatibility window, select the version of Workstation (16.x) installed on your computer, and then click the Next button.

-Step 7: To prepare the VM first, in the guest operating system selection window, select the I will install the operating system later, click Next.
+Step 7: To prepare the VM, first, in the guest operating system selection window, select I will install the operating system later, click Next.

 Step 8: Select “Windows 98” in the Guest Operating System window and click Next.

 Step 9: In the Name and Platform window, type a name for your old operating system and choose a location on your external hard drive for the installation location or use the default location.

 Step 10: Select BIOS for Win98 and continue in the Firmware Type window.

 Step 11: In the Processor window, set 1 processor and one core count for the Win98 virtual machine and continue.